Versitron/4-Port-Unmanaged-Switch-Versitron/README.md

 # 4 Port Unmanaged Switch | Versitron

 Versitron’s **[4 port unmanaged switch](https://www.versitron.com/products/sg70460-4port-101001000-1g-sfp-fiber-optic-switch)** is a simple, reliable Ethernet networking solution designed for plug-and-play connectivity in small enterprise, industrial, and fiber-to-Ethernet applications.
-With four Ethernet ports and an optional SFP uplink, this switch provides basic connectivity without the complexity of managed features—ideal for straightforward network environments.
+With four Ethernet ports and an optional SFP uplink, this switch provides basic connectivity without the complexity of managed features ideal for straightforward network environments.

 ---